-The Dean’s Graduate Student Advisory Board will be hosting this year’s Graduate Student Research Colloquium on Friday, March 3, 2017 in the Frieson Black Cultural Center.
+The Dean’s Graduate Student Advisory Board will be hosting this year’s Graduate Student Research Colloquium on Friday, March 2, 2018.
 The colloquium provides graduate students with an opportunity to present their research in a conference setting.
 Students receive feedback from faculty and other graduate students in attendance and have an opportunity to practice their presentation skills.
-Being selected to present in the Graduate Student Research Colloquium makes a wonderful entry on student résumés of curriculum vitaes.
-All graduate students in the college are invited to submit abstracts to be considered for oral presentations and poster sessions at this year’s colloquium.
+Selection to take part in the Graduate Student Research Colloquium makes a wonderful entry on student résumés and curriculum vitae.
+All graduate students in the college are encouraged to submit abstracts for consideration of oral presentations and poster sessions at this year’s colloquium.

 Abstracts need to include